All the powers in the universe are already ours …

 +49.209 589 007 160

 Your registration is possible only at the Ev.
 Frauenhilfe in Westfalen (Protestant Women’s Auxiliariy of Westphalia).
-The link will follow very soon.
+Here is the link.

 *TCI / Theme Centered Interaction, is a concept of humanistic psychology, founded by Ruth C. Cohn.
 See www.ruth-cohn-institute.org